 Scams and Scams in Japan

-To this day I remember a store wanting to charge me 2,000 yen on a key chain that could be found for 100 yen at some random store.
+To this day I remember a store wanting to charge me 2,000 yen on a key ring that could be found for 100 yen at some random store.
 The nice women just approached me on the street trying to sell me souvenirs.

 How does Japan manage to reduce its crimes?

 Most victims of crime and fraud are elderly.
 Tokyo and Osaka are the provinces with the highest number of crimes in the country.
-Akita was considered the safest and most crime-free province in Japan.
+Akita was considered the safest and most crime-free prefecture in Japan.